Heshbon/IgctelViz/README.md

 # Project Landing Page
 This project is inspired by a personal interest in Software engineering and cybersecurity.
 The idea originated from the need to create a tool that could simplify the monitoring and analysis of cybersecurity threats in real-time.
-The development timeline spanned seven days, driven by a passion for improving cybersecurity practices through innovative techniques.</p>.
+The development timeline spanned seven days, driven by a passion for improving cybersecurity practices through innovative techniques.This project is a Portfolio Project for Holberton School.
-            <br><br>
-            This project is a Portfolio Project for Holberton School.
 You can learn more about Holberton School and their programs <a href="https://www.holbertonschool.com/" target="_blank">here</a>.

 ## Table of Contents